-Little Ones Specialist Au Pair and Au Pair Plus Service
+Little Ones' Specialist Au Pair and Au Pair Plus Service

 Little Ones are specialists in providing Au Pairs to London families.
-With years of experiences in selecting and matching only the highest quality au pairs to our clients, we pride ourselves on our swift and reliable service.
+With years of experience in selecting and matching only the highest quality au pairs to our clients, we pride ourselves on our swift and reliable service.

 The safety and comfort of our clients is our highest priority.
 That’s why all of our Au Pair candidates are screened, interviewed, and undergo a comprehensive background check.
 All candidates are met face to face in our London offices located in Fitzrovia and Kings Cross, to ensure we understand and get to know their skills and interests on a personal level.